Skip navigation

 These initiatives are often led by student affairs, but progressive institutions have gone beyond student affairs to integrate these skills into the classroom, curriculum, and other academic settings.

 Faculty are a key group whose central role in the student experience makes them prime candidates for collaboration on helping students build the resilience and coping skills they need to succeed on campus.
-This white paper outlines EAB’s three recommendations for partnering with faculty and academic colleagues on well-being initiatives.
+This insight paper outlines EAB’s three recommendations for partnering with faculty and academic colleagues on well-being initiatives.

 Recommendation 1: Generate campus buy-in for well-being initiatives